-Join Greg Sowell for an in-depth discussion in this video Firewall advanced features, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Firewall advanced features, part of Networking Foundations: Network Media (WANs).

 - Firewalls often have many features and options…that are above and beyond just filtering traffic.…Firewalls are usually a better option…for user VPN concentration as well.…They usually contain more tools and methods…to terminate high volumes of user VPN connections.…Often, complex criteria…like differing windows active directory groups…can be matched for user placement.…LAN to LAN tunnel termination…or those connecting two disparate networks…is often easily configured on firewalls,…but due to a firewall's inability to flexibly route traffic,…routers may be a better option in a complex environment.…